 Styling and theming a micro frontend

-Share a Style Guide
+Share a style guide

 As we all know, the UI of the parent app is made up of multiple micro-apps, so we have to ensure user experience and look and feel are consistent.
 Therefore, I want to emphasize that the style guide and design system must be shared between team.